m0ppers/buedchen/README.md

-# Anvil
+# buedchen

-A compositor used as a testing ground for new smithay features.
+A work in progress wayland only compositor that implements a fullscreen shell for kiosk systems.
+Based on smithay.
+Mostly a fork of anvil.
-For a simple example compositor consider reading [smallvil](https://github.com/Smithay/smithay/tree/master/smallvil)
+Supports `wlr_layer_shell` so a virtual keyboard might be attached for tablet use.

 ## Dependencies